pooret-animl/vet-summary-eval-framework/README.md

 * Discrepancies highlight that LLMs may miss crucial context or misinterpret complex/disjointed records at times, though there is a positive correlation in ratings.

 ![Clinician vs. LLM Grades](./slides/figures/clinician_vs_llm_grades_95_CI.png) *Figure 5: Comparison of summary ratings by Clinicians (DVMs) and the LLM evaluator, with 95% Confidence Intervals.
-(Please update path if needed)*

 ### Overall Takeaways